Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 5. Legumes – Indian Kitchen Staples That Help You Sleep

-Legumes include beans, lentils, chickpeas (chana), and black-eyed peas (lobia).
+Legumes include lentils, chickpeas (chana), and black-eyed peas (lobia).
 They are budget-friendly, high in fiber, protein, and magnesium.

 How to Eat: Make rajma chawal, chole, or a bowl of mixed dal for dinner.